One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: One-Shot Capacity Theorems

 \lsec{mainresults}

-We consider a scenario in which the sender, Alice, transmits classical and quantum messages simultaneously to the receiver, Bob, through a noisy quantum channel assisted by a limited or unlimited amount of shared entanglement.
+Consider a noisy quantum channel $\ca{N}^{A \rightarrow B}$.
+Suppose that the sender, Alice, transmits $c$-bits of classical and $q$-qubits of quantum messages simultaneously to the receiver, Bob, through a noisy quantum channel assisted by $e$-ebits of shared entanglement (see Figure \ref{fig:oneshotchannelcoding}).
 We assume that Bob initially has no side information about the messages.
-We denote by $c$ and $q$ the lengths of classical and quantum messages to be transmitted.
-The available resources are a noisy quantum channel $\ca{N}^{A \rightarrow B}$ and a pure entangled state $\Phi_{2^e}^{F_AF_B}$ shared in advance (see Figure \ref{fig:oneshotchannelcoding}).
-Our goal is to obtain the conditions for this task to be achievable within error tolerance $\delta$.
-A rigorous definition of achievability is as follows:
+Our goal is to obtain the conditions for this task to be achievable within error tolerance $\delta$, in terms of $c$, $q$ and $e$.